Elkhan Nuriyev: Early life and career

 He is a Global Energy Associate at the Brussels Energy Club and is also a Senior Expert on Russia, Eastern Europe and Central Asia at L&M Political Risk and Strategy Advisory in Vienna.

 Since November 1, 2024, Elkhan Nuriyev has been a Senior Fellow at the Mathias Corvinus Collegium Foundation (MCC) in Budapest.

 Since 1993, Elkhan Nuriyev has been active as an international speaker at public and private universities, research institutions, think-tanks and international conferences in the United States, the United Kingdom, Germany, France, Russia, and elsewhere in Europe and around the world.

-He has provided expert briefings, consulting, and policy advice to international organizations, foreign government agencies, think tanks, media outlets, and multinational companies on Russia and post-Soviet countries, Iran, and Turkey, focusing on (geo)political risk analysis, market entry strategies, foreign policy, energy security, and the evaluation of key drivers of political risk in Eurasia.
+He has provided expert briefings, consulting, and policy advice to international organizations, government agencies, think tanks, media outlets, and multinational companies on Russia and post-Soviet countries, Iran, and Turkey, focusing on (geo)political risk analysis, market entry strategies, foreign policy, energy security, and the evaluation of key drivers of political risk in Eurasia.

 Elkhan Nuriyev is the author of numerous publications on Russia, Caucasus, Central Asia and Eurasian affairs, including four books and monographs, 45 book chapters, 60 scholarly journal articles and over 600 opinion pieces in professional and popular media.

 Nuriyev has been quoted in The Washington Times, Voice of America, The Moscow Times, Asia Times, Arab News, Deutsche Welle, Bloomberg Businessweek, The Frankfurter Allgemeine Zeitung, Die Furche, Cicero, BBC World Service, Radio Free Europe, ITAR-TASS, RIA Novosti, Der Standard and The Huffington Post.